 At the end of the day, comparing the iRobot Roomba i7 vs. 980 is relatively simple.
-The iRobot Roomba i7 is better in pretty much every single way — especially in its support for a Clean Base that will take the hassle out of dirt disposal.
+The iRobot Roomba i7 has the edge when it come to technology it uses and support for a Clean Base that will take the hassle out of dirt disposal.

 - iRobot Roomba i7